Zamiell/jud6s/README.md

 ### Pooter Fix

-On the L-shaped Pooter room in the Basement/Cellar, the Pooters get stuck in the rocks.
+On certain rooms in the Basement/Cellar, some Pooters get stuck in rock, causing a soft lock.

 The deleted room is as follows:
 * Basement: #811
 * Cellar: #811

+The changed room is as follows:
+* Basement: #135, #391, #534, #747

 <br />